3rdIteration/Satochip-DIY/readme.md

 ## Flashing Applets to Javacards
 This repository includes a release of [GlobalPlatformPro](https://github.com/martinpaljak/GlobalPlatformPro) which can be used to flash the applets.

+To flash the appletse using the default AIDs (Which is required to work with existing Satochip compatible software) you can use the following commands.

 **On Windows**

     gp.exe --install ./build/FILENAME.cap